 If you use an e-mail service to send newsletters or blasts, how did you build your list?
 If the answer is that you invited people or they added themselves via a form on your website, three cheers for you!
 No coal in your Christmas stocking.

-Email is still one of the most powerful ways to connect with customers or prospects short of having coffee together, even when automated (because you can personalize it).
+Email is still one of the most powerful ways to connect with customers or prospects short of having coffee together, even if automated (because you can personalize it with the recipient’s name).
 You’re not competing with a stream of cat photos in Facebook or random Twitter chatter.
 It’s a great way to further your brand and personality, and become a go-to person in your field.

 But you don’t want people scratching their heads when your third e-blast of the week arrives in their in-box, wondering if they forgot they signed up for your list.